-Urban design recommendations in this plan aim to change the existing character of Veirs Mill Road.
-While the plan is not intended to be transformational from a land use or redevelopment perspective, it seeks to transform Veirs Mill Road to a multi-modal complete street and introduce development potential for a limited number of properties.
-This multi-modal perspective is a departure from how the corridor has been viewed in previous master plans for this area.
+Urban design recommendations in this plan aim to change the existing character of Veirs Mill Road, shown in Figure 4.
+While the plan is not intended to be transformational from a land use or redevelopment perspective, it seeks to transform Veirs Mill Road to a multimodal complete street and introduce development potential for a limited number of properties.
+This multimodal perspective is a departure from how the corridor has been viewed in previous master plans for this area.